pullreports/pullreports-quick-start/README.md

 ## Add a report for your own database

-Follow this steps to use the `pullreports-quick-start` application to develop Pull Reports against your own database schema.
+Follow these steps to use the `pullreports-quick-start` application to develop Pull Reports against your own database schema.
 Since you will make fundamental changes to the Gradle build configuration, be sure to stop the `pullreports-quick-start` application with `Control+C` before beginning.

 ### 1) Install your database driver into Gretty